tsangwpx/aioqbt/docs/source/advanced.rst

 Direct requests
 ---------------

-:class:`.APIClient` provides :meth:`.APIClient.request` to access API endpoints directly.
+:meth:`.APIClient.request` is a low-level interface to access API endpoints, and returns a response object.

-Both HTTP method (GET/POST) and endpoint are needed to specify.
-URL parameters are passed as a dict to argument ``params`` while POST request data are passed to keyword argument ``data``.
-They are then passed to the underlying :meth:`aiohttp.ClientSession.request`.

-The returned result is :class:`aiohttp.ClientResponse` if succeeds.
-See `the aiohttp documentation <https://docs.aiohttp.org/en/stable/client.html>`_ for details.
-The method raises a subclass of :exc:`aioqbt.exc.APIError` if API error occurs, or :exc:`aiohttp.ClientError` if connection error.
+The use cases are not limited to accessing unsupported API endpoints, or reducing type conversion overhead.

-Convenient methods are included in the client to deal with :class:`~aiohttp.ClientResponse` and result in nice formats:
+There are two helper methods in the client to deal with the response object.
+They result in nice formats:

     - :meth:`~.APIClient.request_json` returns JSON-decoded object.
     - :meth:`~.APIClient.request_text` returns ``str``.